ughstudios/tongxin/README.md

 1. Install Ruby 3.2.2 or newer and Bundler.
 2. Install Rails 8 (e.g., `gem install rails -v 8.0.0`).
 3. Run the setup script to install dependencies and prepare the database.
-   The script now also builds the `llama.cpp` library if needed and performs a quick Rails server check.
-It still skips production gems (via `bundle config set without 'production'`) so libraries like `pg` aren't required during development:
+   The script performs a quick Rails server check and skips production gems (via `bundle config set without 'production'`) so libraries like `pg` aren't required during development:

    ```bash